 Almost every one of the Agency's Capital Needs either restore, enhance or expand the assets that the Agency owns and uses for service delivery.
-Some Capital Needs do not effect assets that the Agency owns and operates.
-These are denoted by an N/A (not applicable).
+Some Capital Needs do not effect assets that the Agency owns and operated by an N/A (not applicable).
+Includes enhancements to the functionality or quality of SFMTA assets without adding to the total assets owned and operated by the SFMTA (such as the SFMTA Facility Safety Improvement Campaign).
+This would include investments that upgrade systems or enhance the features of an existing asset.

+Restore:

-Restore: Includes investments to replace existing assets that are beyond their useful life or normal replacement cycle (such as the Motor Coach Replacement Program).
+Includes investments to replace existing assets that are beyond their useful life or normal replacement cycle (such as the Motor Coach Replacement Program).
 It also features investments that rehabilitate or renovate existing assets to continue the use of the asset, such as major improvements to an asset that extend the useful life (such as the Motor Coach Midlife Overhaul Program).